Learn to decorate mugs! These DIY mugs are perfect gifts for any time of year. Here are 25+ fantastic ideas with tips on how to make them fabulous.

 Tip: Do NOT use a spray sealer on your mug.
 Running a spray sealer coated mug through the dishwasher inevitably results in clumping of the sealer or fogging of the design in certain areas.

-Now that are you are ready to decorate, here are 16 DIY mugs to try!
+Now that are you are ready to decorate, here are some mug decorating ideas to try!